Rackover/SCFAUnitList/README.md

 ## Acknowledgments

 * All the code for this one db has been made from scratch using nothing more than my bare hands : no code have been taken neither from  [Spooky's DB](https://github.com/spooky/unitdb), nor from the *official* unitDB.
 * All the sprites and logos and fonts used in this project either come directly from the game files, or are vanilla Windows fonts (except for the FA Forever logo, used as a favicon).
-But I must credit [Spooky's DB](https://github.com/spooky/unitdb) nevertheless, as I was too lazy to rip some game textures and got them directly from Spooky's git.

-## Todo list

-For now the thing loads data from a [DATA/UNITS_COMPLETE.JSON](UNIT.JSON) file, which needs to be generated from the game blueprints using tools from Spooky's repository.
-Next thing to do is to make them load directly from the game files !
-Which should be a big thing.
-We'll see.